-TSP as in Travelling Salesman Problem is a two-step problem.
-In a first step, for given number of points, find the a set of points that approximates the pixel density of the input image.
-In a second step, find a path that connects all points once.
+TSP as in the Travelling Salesman Problem is a two-step problem.
+In a first step, for given number of points, we find a set of points that approximates the pixel density of the input image.
+In a second step, we determine a path that connects all points exactly once.

 - If we have enough points stop.

 - Compute a random position (x, y) in [0, width; 0, height].

 - Read the pixel value at (x, y) in the input image, normalize it to [0, 1] and invert it.

 - Compute a random brightness value between [0, 1].

 - If the random brightness value is larger than the pixel value accept it.

 This works wonderfully but due to the stochastic nature requires many samples which is detrimental to the path finding step.
 In the following image you can see the result for 10000 and 100000 points:

 Luckily there are various approaches to approximate the density with less points the same way a human would draw an image using a pencil.

 Weighted Voronoi Stippling is such an approach.
 The basic idea in layman’s terms is as follows: